PlexDevelopment/Website/docs/customization/config.md

   # Color tag for name color
   name-color: '<white>'

-# Should Plex use a "true op" system with ranks or only permission nodes
-# Options are "permissions" or "ranks"
-# NOTE: If you are using a proxy such as BungeeCord or Velocity, it is highly recommended to use permissions
-system: ranks
+# You can define colors for each group which will appear in the tab list
+colors:
+  admin: '<aqua>'
+  senior: '<light_purple>'
+  executive: '<blue>'
+  masterbuilder: '<dark_aqua>'

+# Login Messages
+loginmessages:
+  # Should the player be required to put their name in the login message?
+  name: true

 data:
   central:
-    storage: sqlite # Use mariadb, mongodb, or sqlite here
+    storage: sqlite # Use mariadb, or sqlite here
     user: ""
     password: ""
     hostname: 127.0.0.1